isaakengineer/veha-rs/README.md

 -

-## About
+## About (extended edition)

-The German name for our code-base can be translated to: "Hypertext Markup Language Printer".
+The German name for our code-base can be translated to: "Melter for Extendible Hypertext Markup Language" (Verschmelzer erweiterbare Hypertext-Auszeichnungssprache).

 CLI-program which takes XHTML documents and populates it with: